 Seafood Grilling Tips: Oil the grill once it heats up.
 Just as it is with any other meat, you can prevent sticking by making sure that the fish is dried with a paper towel, lightly oiled, and perhaps most important, ensuring the grill is as hot as possible.
 Once the fish is on the grill, turn the grill down to medium heat (~300-350° F).
 Another note if you have trouble overcooking in your grill: Grill marks look great in pictures, but one way to prevent your fish from drying out is to wrap it in tin foil or some other heat-resistant covering.
 Some call this “making a tent” for the fish.
 The French call this method “en papillote,” but we call it “making a tent.”
 This can be done when baking in an oven, too.
 But in an oven you can use parchment paper, whereas in a grill there can be a fire danger with hot coals or any flame.
 Another way is to use a cedar or alder plank.
 See this cedar plank salmon recipe.
 Cook until just opaque throughout.

 Seafood Baking Tips: Baking seafood is really easy!
-Preheat oven to 400° F. Place seasoned fish in baking dish and cook for 8 to 10 minutes up to 20 minutes depending on thickness of fillet or portion and/or quantity of portions used.
-Remove fish when it begins to flake easily.
+Our salmon portions (king salmon, coho salmon, sockeye salmon and keta salmon portions) can conveniently be cooked for 8 minutes at 425 F with your favorite seasons for a super easy weeknight meal.
+Place seasoned fish in baking dish and cook for 8 to 10 minutes depending on thickness of fillet or portion and/or quantity of portions used.
 We’ve found that cooking our sablefish works best at higher temperatures.
 Bake at 450° F for 9-10 minutes.
 It is difficult to overcook sablefish, because it is so loaded with omega-3 fatty acids.
+Remove fish when it begins to flake easily.

-Slow Oven Roasting Seafood Tips: Some find that slow roasting salmon is a foolproof method.
+Slow Oven Roasting Seafood Tips: Some find that slow roasting salmon is a foolproof method to prevent dryness.
 It makes sense to slow roast larger pieces like our coho salmon fillets (sides).
 Preheat oven to 250° F. Place seasoned fish in roasting dish on center rack for 20 minutes.
 Look for it to be opaque throughout.
 And then pull the fillet from the oven.
 The nice thing about slow roasting is that slow roasting is more forgiving and won’t cook as much after removing.